OptioniaI/Rebel/README.md

-**Rebel is a private script that is used for exploits and was created on November 20th, 2022.**
+**Rebel is a paid script that is used for exploits and was created on November 20th, 2022.**

 Discord: **https://discord.gg/aqaMYAsB9g**